evalaplace/evalaplace.github.io/_pages/publications.md

 *Last updated in October 2023.*

 ******
-A detailed up-to-date list of all publications can be found at [ADS](https://ui.adsabs.harvard.edu/public-libraries/MsPZZawhQSG7g0YRmqvmog) or [ORCID](https://orcid.org/0000-0003-1009-5691).
+A detailed, up-to-date list of all publications can be found at [ADS](https://ui.adsabs.harvard.edu/public-libraries/MsPZZawhQSG7g0YRmqvmog) or [ORCID](https://orcid.org/0000-0003-1009-5691).

 <h2>Articles in refereed journals</h2>